Menu of Interventions

 - Increased skills/knowledge in animal advocacy

-This category refers to protests or organized demonstrations to support an animal advocacy initiative.
-Tactics include: organizing or participating in protests, demonstrations, or marches to raise awareness about animal welfare issues and advocate for change; engaging in nonviolent direct action campaigns such as sit-ins, blockades, or banner drops; and developing creative and attention-grabbing stunts or performances to raise awareness about animal welfare issues and promote plant-based living.
+This category refers to protests or demonstrations to support an animal advocacy initiative.
+Tactics include organizing or participating in protests, demonstrations, or marches to raise awareness about animal welfare issues and advocate for change; engaging in nonviolent direct action campaigns such as sit-ins, blockades, or banner drops; and developing creative and attention-grabbing stunts or performances.
+Advocates use protests, often in conjunction with other tactics, to influence public opinion on animals, animal exploitation, and the animal advocacy movement; achieve corporate and policy change; increase the volume of public discourse and media attention on animal welfare issues; and increase the capacity of the animal advocacy movement.

 Expected outcome(s):